raythejones/DALIChallenge-RayJones/README.md

 Start off by cloning the Repository!

 ### Using a Virtual Environment, Flask, and Requests
-This site uses Flask, which needs to be installed.
+This site uses Flask and requests, which need to be installed.
 Please use a virtual environent, or venv, to do so.

 Installing a venv is not so hard!
 Type this into your terminal to create one and set it up for this program.